Robinzon100/Robinzon100/README.md

 - 🎴 curently working on personal project
 - 🌱 love to learn new things
 - ⚪ perfectionist
-- ⚡ love designing and building usefull junk
+- ⚡ love designing and building useful junk

 <br />